brianglass/anastasis/files/kontakion_32.md

 As Luke, the initiate, recounts,
-While the Lord, raising his hands like wings, Sheltered them, as an eagle the nest which it was warming, And says to the nestlings, Â‘I have sheltered you from all evils.
+While the Lord, raising his hands like wings, Sheltered them, as an eagle the nest which it was warming, And says to the nestlings, ‘I have sheltered you from all evils.
 As I have cherished you, do you love me.
-Â‘I am not parting from you.
-I am with you and there is no one against you.Â’
+‘I am not parting from you.
+I am with you and there is no one against you.’

 **